Trade Competition Commission of Thailand

 Thailand is one of the first countries in ASEAN to have passed a competition.
 The Trade Competition Act B.E.
-2542 enacted in 1999 and covers both anti-competitive practices (agreements, abuse of dominant position and mergers) and some forms of restrictive/unfair trade commercial practices.
+2560 covers both anti-competitive practices (agreements, abuse of dominant position and mergers) and some forms of restrictive/unfair trade commercial practices.
 It is of general application and does not make any distinction between corporations and individuals.
 The Act is supplemented by the following implementing rules:

 - Notice on dominant business operators;

 - Guidelines on unfair trade practices in the wholesale/retail business.

 The Trade Competition Commission of Thailand (TCCT) is the responsible authority for the enforcement of the competition law in all sectors, in coordination with sector regulators.
 Our missions are to